vseryakov/backendjs/README.md

 The optional packages that the backendjs uses if available(resolving packages is done with *pkg-config*):
 - nanomsg - messaging, caching and pub/sub services
 - ImageMagick - image manipulation
-- libpq - PostgreSQL database driver
 - libmysql - MySQL database driver

 Installing dependencies on CentOS:

-        yum -y install libpng-devel libjpeg-turbo-devel postgresql-devel mysql-devel
+        yum -y install libpng-devel libjpeg-turbo-devel mysql-devel

 Installing dependencies on Mac OS X using macports:

-        port install libpng jpeg mysql56 postgresql93
+        port install libpng jpeg mysql56

 # Installation

 To install the module with all optional dependencies if they are available in the system

-Note: if for example ImageMagick is not istalled it will be skipped, same goes to all database drivers(PostgreSQL, MySQL) and nanomsg.
+Note: if for example ImageMagick is not istalled it will be skipped, same goes to all database drivers(MySQL) and nanomsg.

         npm install backendjs